Updated June 16, 2017

 Wild at Heart: Discovering the Secret of a Man’s Soul

-This book started me on a long profound journey of thinking differently about possessions, our consumer-based society, and how we use our resources of money, time and energy.
+Shiny Objects started me on a long profound journey of thinking differently about possessions, our consumer-based society, and how we use our resources of money, time and energy.
 This is on my current reread list, particularly the next time I do another spending freeze.
 If you want some concrete reasons for practicing contentment, check out this book.
 It will change the way you view possessions and relationships and the affect they have on each other.

 Salt Sugar Fat: How the Food Giants Hooked Us

-My eyes were opened to the dangers of processed food when I read Salt Sugar Fat.
+My eyes were opened to the dangers of processed food for the first time when I read Salt Sugar Fat.
 I have since read other similar books, but this one stands out.
 Reading it will educate you about the industry and cause you to consider intelligently the messages you receive about what to buy.
 We must take responsibility and be intentional about what we bring home and feed our families.
 Just because someone is selling it to you does not mean it is good for your family.

 American Mania: When More is Not Enough